OpenSisma/opensisma.github.io/Documentation.md

 The purpose of this dataset is to propose in Open Data format all the data and information about the education system in Emilia Romagna, merging in a coerent and useful way the data taken from D2, D3, D4, D5, D6, D11, D12.</br>
-This dataset was created by Milena Corbellini and Anna Sofia Lippolis, in order to confront and compare all the information connteied in the original datasets.
+This dataset was created by Milena Corbellini and Anna Sofia Lippolis, in order to confront and compare all the information contained in the original datasets.